 Cotswold Lavender is located just outside the small Cotswold village of Snowshill, around two miles south of Broadway.
 If you’re travelling by car, the address is Hill Barn Farm, Snowshill, Broadway, Worcestershire WR12 7JY, and the site is signposted from the main roads.

-If you’re travelling by public transport, the nearest train station is in Moreton-in-Marsh.
-You can also reach Broadway on the 606 bus from Cheltenham or Rural 4 bus from Evesham.
-Or travel in style on the Gloucestershire–Warwickshire Steam Railway from Cheltenham Racecourse to Broadway via Winchcombe and Toddington (check timetables as services don’t run every day).
+You could also travel in style on the Gloucestershire–Warwickshire Steam Railway from Cheltenham Racecourse to Broadway (though check timetables as services don’t run every day).

 When’s the best time to visit?

-This year Cotswold Lavender is open daily from 10am until 5pm between 14 June and 6 August 2023.
 It’s a popular place so be prepared for crowds.
-If you want to avoid the busiest times, get there early before the coach parties, avoid weekends and the end of July when the crop’s at its best.
-The site is big though so you can usually find a quiet spot, even at busy times.
+If you want to avoid the busiest times, get there early in the day before the coach parties arrive, avoid weekends and the end of July when the crop is at its best.
+The site is fairly big though so you can usually find a quiet spot, even at busy times.

 How much does it cost?